 Finally, for women, estrogen is a popular anti-aging therapy.
 This hormone is generally used in conjunction with others in hormone replacement therapy.
 It does appear to reduce some of the effects of menopause by protecting against heart disease and osteoporosis.
 On the other hand, it could increase risk of breast cancer and may lead to weight gain and thrombosis as side effects.
 There is a vast literature on the advantages and disadvantages of hormone replacement therapy, though this is outside the scope of senescence.info.
 In the context of aging, there is no evidence that estrogen is a viable anti-aging therapy.
 For men, testosterone has also been touted as anti-aging but, again, there is no evidence it has anti-aging benefits even if it might have some benefits like, say, increased sexual function and muscle mass (reviewed in Dominguez et al., 2009).

 One theory of aging is the free radical theory of aging.
 Succinctly, when oxygen is used to make energy in human cells, it releases reactive compounds called free radicals, also called reactive oxygen species (ROS).
 To fight ROS, cells possess an array of defenses called antioxidants, many of which can be synthesized or extracted, purified, and then sold, generally in tablets, as anti-aging drugs (Ames et al., 1993).
 Common antioxidants include vitamins A, C, and E and coenzyme Q10.
-Fortunately, there is probably little if nothing wrong with taking these products as serious side-effects have not been described.
 Unfortunately, there is little evidence any of these products actually work.
-In mice, for instance, many studies indicate that antioxidants do not slow aging although they can slightly increase longevity (Harman, 1968; Comfort et al., 1971; Heidrick et al., 1984; Holloszy, 1998; Saito et al., 1998).
+In mice, for instance, many studies indicate that antioxidants do not slow aging although they can at times slightly increase longevity (Harman, 1968; Comfort et al., 1971; Heidrick et al., 1984; Holloszy, 1998; Saito et al., 1998).
 Vitamin C supplementation, for instance, does not affect lifespan in mice (Selman et al., 2006).
 Resveratrol, which is discussed in more detail elsewhere, and other red wine constituents can also act as antioxidants (Pervaiz, 2003) and might be protective agents of brain aging (Tredici et al., 1999; Bastianetto and Quirion, 2002; Mokni et al., 2007).
 So antioxidants might be healthy in the same way vitamin supplements, often including antioxidants, may be healthy; on the other hand, one large study found no evidence that multivitamin use influences mortality (Park et al., 2011).
+There is little evidence that these products have serious side-effects, though one study found that antioxidants can accelerate cancer development in mice (Sayin et al., 2014), and a shorter due to antioxidant supplementation has also been observed in voles (Selman et al., 2013).
 Overall, there is no proof that antioxidants delay aging and some large-scale epidemiological studies even report that antioxidant supplements may actually increase mortality (Bjelakovic et al., 2007 & 2008).